uobdv/Design-Verification/index.md

 ## EDA Software Access

-You will require access to two EDA tools for this module: MentorGraphic's ModelSim and Cadence's SpecMan.
+You will require access to two EDA tools for this module: MentorGraphic's ModelSim and Cadence's SpecMan and JasperGold.

-The EDA tools are available within the Linux labs in MVB, 2.11 and 1.15, and remotely via NoMachine on Frosty (frosty.fen.bris.ac.uk).
-However, **you must set up your profile correctly, following the instructions given below.
-Access is not automatically available.**
+The EDA tools are accessible in the Linux labs in MVB, 2.11 and 1.15, and also remotely via X2GO.
+Further instructions will be made availalbe shortly on how to set up X2GO (see below).

-The following are the command line instructions you need to use from a terminal:
+The following are the command line instructions you can use from a terminal once you are logged in, either directly in a lab or remotely:

 ```
 > module use /eda/cadence/modules
-> module load course/COMS31700
+> module load course/COMS30026
 ```

 You should then be able to call ModelSim from the command line: